 In an article in the St. Helena Star dated Thursday February 12, 1976 Patrick is quoted as, “As a chef, I feel it very important to control all aspects of the meal.
 I do my own shopping very much the same way I shopped in France, making sure my raw materials are excellent.
 I may buy parsley in one shop and lettuce in another.
 I also have my eye on how the meal is served”.

 In 1977 Patrick was working as a chef at the also long since closed Oakville Public House located at the corner of Highway 29 and Oakville Cross Road in Oakville.
-It was previously known as the Oakrail Bar & Grill.
+It was previously known as the Oakrail Bar & Grill and later as the Ugly Corner Cafe.
 And for decades until permanently closing in 2001, Pometta Deli was also located here.
 The old restaurant building is still standing as of 2025, but is in fairly run down shape.

 What is fairly rare in contemporary Napa Valley is someone who is both their own vineyard manager, winemaker and owner of their own winery.
 Patrick operated a successful vineyard management company for many years and helped developed prime vineyard land in the valley for several Napa notables such as Beaulieu Vineyards, Dominus & Hess Collection.
-Today he no longer has his vineyard management company but still manages all his own vineyards himself.
+Today he no longer operates a vineyard management company but still manages all his own vineyards himself with the help of an employee who has been working here more than 2 decades.

 In 1979 he cleared and planted Elan’s first vineyards and has since planted a number of additional acres all growing the primary Bordeaux varieties.
 Today he farms approximately 13 acres of vines on the 40+ acre site.
 The property sits at about 2100 feet above sea level and well above the Napa Valley floor.
 The property typically receives some snow several times each winter although in February 2023 the property received up to 14 inches of snow, with similar snow depths found at other mountain sites in Napa Valley during that time.